gka/chroma.js/readme.md

 ### Usage

-In most cases you want to use **chroma.js** to map data to decent color scales, so let's jump in there right away.
+In most cases you want to use **chroma.js** to map your data to decent colors, so let's jump to the color scales right away.
 Here's the basic API:

     // create a color scale, returns a function [0,1] --> color var f = chroma.scale(['white', 'red']);